openSUSE/news-o-o/_posts/2007-08-16-people-of-opensuse-martin-schlander.markdown

 ---
 author: News Team
+comments: true
 date: 2007-08-16 15:12:49+00:00
 layout: post
 link: https://news.opensuse.org/2007/08/16/people-of-opensuse-martin-schlander/
+slug: people-of-opensuse-martin-schlander
-title: "People of openSUSE: Martin Schlander"
+title: 'People of openSUSE: Martin Schlander'
+wordpress_id: 139
 categories:
 - People of openSUSE
 ---

 Here is the interview with Martin Schlander, also known as 'cb400f', from Denmark.
 Have fun reading it!